Social Justice Projects

 Service Projects of the Social Justice Steering Committee:

 - Sharing of Sustenance Sunday (second Sunday of the month) – The Fellowship collects and delivers non-perishable food, toiletries, and money to the Food Pantry of Indian River County located downtown in Vero Beach on 15th Avenue.
-In 2017 the congregation donated over 1,000 pounds of food in addition to cash contributions.
+Since May the congregation has donated 520 pounds of food in addition to cash contributions.
 Thanks to all of you who help relieve hunger in our county!

 - Upcycle It!
-Boutique – Keep Indian River Beautiful (or KIRB) collects materials for teachers, scout leaders, and crafters for their projects, thereby keeping these items out of the landfill.
-Their store is at 1596 Old Dixie, located just several blocks east of the Fellowship at the corner of 16th Street and Old Dixie Highway.
+Boutique – Keep Indian River Beautiful (or KIRB) has a “re-use” store at 1596 Old Dixie, located east of the Fellowship at the corner of 16th Street and Old Dixie Highway.

 How can you help?
-Donate craft items like fabric, yarn, ribbon, cookie tins, corks, dowel rods, curtain rings, tennis balls, costume jewelry, candles, old CDs, vinyl records, maps, puzzles, calendars, marbles, spools, baskets, and shoe boxes.
-A clear plastic collection bin is located in the Fellowship lobby across from the book carts.
-For a complete listing of items, read the list attached to the collection bin, visit their boutique, or go to their website.
+Note: The Fellowship will no longer maintain a collection bin in the lobby, but we encourage individuals to donate craft items like fabric, yarn, ribbon, cookie tins, corks, dowel rods, curtain rings, tennis balls, costume jewelry, candles, old CDs, vinyl records, maps, puzzles, calendars, marbles, spools, baskets, and shoe boxes.
+For a complete listing of items, go to their website.

 - Once-a-Month Meal for Persons in Transition – On the fourth Tuesday of each month a group gathers in the UUFVB kitchen to prepare a casserole that is delivered to three organizations that house formerly homeless people and families.
 We support Camp Haven, the Samaritan Center, and a duplex for formerly homeless veterans.